coolguy284/node-hash-backup/README.md

 # Hash Backup Tool

 This program is used to create backups of a given folder tree by referencing each file by its hash.
 Each additional backup to the same backup dir will only add new files that have a different hash, so space is conserved.
-All file and folder timestamps (that are made available to node.js) are preserved (although only atime, mtime, and birthtime (windows only) can be restored), and so are empty folders.
+All file and folder timestamps (that are made available to node.js) are preserved (although only atime, mtime, and birthtime (Windows only) can be restored), and so are empty folders.

 # Usage